 - Four studies compared one dose of injectable Vitamin K to nothing or placebo.

-In two very important studies that took place in the 1960s, researchers compared injectable Vitamin K to no Vitamin K for the prevention of classic VKDB.
+In two very important studies that took place in the 1960s, researchers compared injectable Vitamin K to no Vitamin K for the prevention of classical VKDB.
 The researchers found that Vitamin K led to a 27% decrease in the risk of bleeding between one and seven days, and an 82% decrease in the risk of bleeding after a circumcision.

 In the other studies, most of the researchers found no cases of bleeding.
 This is because VKDB is such a rare outcome that it is hard to study in a clinical trial.
 Instead, researchers looked at changes in laboratory results that indicate Vitamin K deficiency.